Aatwii/Basicdocker/README.md

 app.listen(port, HOST, () => {
   console.log(`Node.js app listening at http://${HOST}:${port}`);
 });
-### Step 4: Create/Update Dockerfile
+Step 4: Create/Update Dockerfile
-This file instructs Docker on how to build your Node.js application image.
+This file provides instructions to Docker on how to build your Node.js application image.

 Create/update Dockerfile in the root of your project with the following content: